ggavila/DSC180BProject/README.md

 There is also another notebook called "Word Clouds.ipynb" which produces word clouds on Wikipedia Coronavirus page, JHU page, and WHO page.

+The "top_model.ipynb" generated LDA model for the LDA model on article 'Coronavirus".

 ## Responsibilities:
 - Yiheng Ye set up the structure of the project and the structure of run.py.
 He also wrote get_data.py and get_apipageview.py and put them into the etl.py.
 He also wrote eda.py and eda_pageview.py
 - Gabrielle Avila constructed our report and made deep analysis into the "COVID-19 pandemic data" page.
 She also made the "Word Clouds.ipynb"
+- Michael Lam made LDA model analysis on the page "Coronavirus"